 - William Payne (Colonel) served for a year in the Virginia naval service and then in the 1st Virginia Regiment of the Continential Army, in which he was severely wounded.

-1783 – Nicholas Fitzhugh is the first Fitzhugh to live on Ravensworth, ending 100 years of absentee family ownership
+- 1783 – Nicholas Fitzhugh became the first Fitzhugh to live on Ravensworth, ending 100 years of absentee family ownership

 1812-1815 – War of 1812